Computing Connection Matrices of Conley Complexes via Algebraic Morse Theory: Introduction

-The proof of our first main result, \cref{thm:main}, is contained in \cref{sec:connectionmatrix}.
-The starting point of our analysis is the splitting of the graded chain complex into a Morse summand, boundaries and preboundaries.
-This decomposition turns the associated relative complex into a based one and gives rise to a Morse matching on its digraph, which allows us to deduce the connection matrix and \cref{thm:main} from \cref{thm:DMT-main-result} with the help of \cref{lem:main-lemma}.
-We end this section with an interpretation of the connection matrix in terms of zig-zag paths between Morse indices.
+In \Cref{sec:background}, we introduce the main concepts and theoretical background material for this article.
+In \Cref{ssec:chain-complex-field}, we set out the relevant concepts relating to chain complexes, namely contractions, homology decompositions, and the homological perturbation lemma (\Cref{lemma:perturbation}).
+In \Cref{ssec:pgradedcc}, we define poset-graded chain complexes, and the Conley complex.
+Last but not least, we give an account of Sk\"oldberg's algebraic Morse theory in~\Cref{ssec:AMT}, and introduce based complexes and Morse matchings.

+We prove our main algebraic result, \Cref{thm:main}, in \cref{sec:connectionmatrix}. \Cref{ssec:relhomperturb} gives the proof purely from the perspective of homological perturbation theory.
+In \Cref{ssec:conley_amt}, we show how we can arrive at the same derivation of the Conley complex by transforming the $P$-graded complex into a based complex.
+Readers more familiar with discrete Morse theory may find the derivation in~\Cref{ssec:conley_amt} more congenial as it generalises concepts in discrete Morse theory; for those more focused on homological algebra, the proof in~\Cref{ssec:relhomperturb} is self-contained, and we do not rely on concepts introduced in~\Cref{ssec:AMT,ssec:conley_amt} for the proof or subsequent sections.

 Our second main result is an algorithm to compute the connection matrix described in \cref{sec:connection-matrix-algorithm}.
-We start this section by showing that clearing optimisation leads to a splitting of the original chain complex into a Morse summand, boundaries and preboundaries as in \cref{sec:connectionmatrix}.
-In fact, the clearing operations give a separating basis for these summands as explained in \cref{lem:separating-basis}.
-The algorithm then follows the steps outlined in \cref{subsec:algorithm}.
+We start this section by showing that clearing optimisation~\cite{Chen2011, Bauer2014ClearChunks} leads to a homology decomposition of chain complexes over a field as well as to a separating basis associated to it; see~\cref{def:sep_basis}.
+The algorithm then follows the steps outlined in \cref{subsec:algorithm} and a pseudocode instantiation is given in~\cref{alg:connection-matrix}.
 We conclude this section with the proof of \cref{prop:connection-matrix-algo}, which shows that the result of the algorithm is indeed a connection matrix.

 A conclusion and a discussion on future research directions can be found in \cref{sec:conclusion}.